okoddcat/job-bender/README.md

 ## How to setup

-1. open Chrome and clone this repo
+1. open Chrome and clone this repo `git clone git@github.com:okoddcat/job-apply-helper.git`
 2. goto chrome extensions `chrome://extensions/`
 3. click on the ` Load unpacked` button and choose this repo
 4. Pin this extension at the top right corner of your Chrome bar